ezsystems/commerce-documentation/docs/guide/product_description/ordering_process.md

 ### Order

 The order is stored in the shop.
 If an ERP system is connected, the order is forwarded to ERP and also stored in the shop.
-A confirmation email is sent to the customer and the email address which is set in the configuration.
+A confirmation email is sent to the customer to the email address which is set in the configuration.